Native American Congresswoman Slams Donald Trump For Using ‘Pocahontas’ As Slur

 He has since, however, shifted his focus away from Warren.
 Now, she is one of the leading Democratic candidates, and the commander-in-chief is renewing his attacks.

-“I did the Pocahontas thing, maybe it can be revived,” Trump said at a recent rally, announcing new attacks on one the Massachusetts senator.
+“I did the Pocahontas thing, maybe it can be revived,” Trump said at a recent rally, announcing new attacks on the Massachusetts senator.

-According to Haaland, who is one of the first native American women elected to United States Congress, the nickname Trump had coined for Warren is a “racial slur” insulting to Native Americans.
+According to Haaland, who is one of the first Native American women elected to Congress, the nickname Trump had coined for Warren is a “racial slur” insulting to Native Americans.

 “It is unfortunate that he continues to use racial slurs against native Americans when attacking her,” Haaland said, proceeding to explain that she believes Trump is insulting Democrats running against him because he realizes that polls show him losing the election.